Skip to content

 Soft-Delete for entities

 Soft-delete allows you to mark records as “deleted” instead of physically removing them from the database.
-This is useful for auditing, data recovery, and maintaining relational integrity.
+This is essential for auditing, data recovery, and maintaining relational integrity.

-To enable soft-delete, set softDelete: true in the @Entity decorator and specify which field should be used as the deletion mark with onDelete.
+To enable soft-delete, set softDelete: true in the @Entity decorator and specify a field with an onDelete callback.

 import { Entity, Id, Field } from '@uql/core';